sendilo/sendilkontenero/README.md

 # sendilkontenero

-docker file and composer for sendilo
+docker file and composer for TCP proxy with sendilo - wrapper of [node-solid-server](https://github.com/solid/node-solid-server) with custom middleware.

 ## contains